christiancarreos/Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 The rows and columns of the dataset, data types of each column, and if there are missing values.

 ## Basic Descriptive Statistics
-The mean, median, and standard deviation of the streams column The distribution of released_year and artist_count Analysis if there are noticeable trends or outliers
+1.The mean, median, and standard deviation of the streams column
+2. The distribution of released_year and artist_count
+3. Analysis if there are noticeable trends or outliers

 ## Top Performers
-The top 5 most streamed tracks   The top 5 most frequent artists based on the number of tracks in the dataset
+1. The top 5 most streamed tracks
+2. The top 5 most frequent artists based on the number of tracks in the dataset

 ## Temporal Trends